Keli281/basic-calc-py/README.md

 - Arithmetic operations
 - Clean code practices

-## License
+## 📄 License

-This project is open-source.
-Feel free to use or improve it!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author